reach-sh/reach-lang/docs/src/rsh/compute/index.md

  `{!rsh} pow(base, power, precision)` calculates the approximate value of raising base to power.
 The third argument must be a `{!rsh} UInt` whose value is known at compile time, which represents the number of iterations the algorithm should perform.
-For reference, `6` iterations provides enough accuracy to calculate up to `2^64 - 1`, so the largest power it can compute is `63`.
+For reference, `6` iterations provides enough accuracy to calculate up to `2^64 - 1`, so the largest power it can compute is `2^63`.
+If the number of iterations is not large enough to compute the power, then the result is completely inaccurate.
+It is recommended to create `{!rsh} assert` tests to ensure the possible values your program can compute are accurate.

 ### Signed Integers